 Depending on the level you wish to study, the furniture courses give students well-rounded woodworking theory and skills that enhance your employment prospects and work towards becoming a professional furniture maker or conservator.
 Skills such as wood carving, wood turning, hand veneering and hand finishing will be developed.
 You will benefit from close connections with the heritage sector, study trips, placement opportunities and visits from industry experts.

 Levels 4 & 5: Foundation Degree in Furniture

-The Foundation Degree in Historic Craft Practices specialising in furniture allows our students to embark on more and more challenging projects which may incorporate your own designs.
+The Foundation Degree Arts specialising in furniture allows our students to embark on more and more challenging projects which may incorporate your own designs.
 In the second year you can choose to develop your furniture making and finishing proficiency or begin to develop basic skills in furniture restoration.
 Ideal for those wanting a hands-on career, away from an office desk.

 Level 6: Graduate Diploma in Conservation Studies

 Allows you to further your interest in furniture conservation and the repair of historic objects and progress to the MA Conservation Studies.

 Level 7: MA Conservation Studies